Proteusiq/modernapi/README.md

 ```

 # Project Direction
-My desire is to create a template that simple and robust. <br>
+My desire is  to create a template that is simple and robust.
-Level access and admin power to CRUD users is next on my table.
+Level access and admin power to CRUD users are next on my table. <br>
 I welcome PR and any help to make this repository a starting point for building secured APIs.

 # API
 API swagger is running at `localhost:8000/docs`. <br>